 - Cloud security

-According to the NSA, “The goal of the program is to reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise.”
-Students graduating from CAE-CD institutions are considered to have received the finest levels of formal cybersecurity education.
+According to the NSA, “The goal of the program is to reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise.
+Students graduating from CAE-CD institutions are considered to have received the finest levels of formal cybersecurity education."

 Geneva, Switzerland Campus